-For most tourism operations, visitors to the Great Barrier Reef Marine Park (Marine Park) participating in a tourist activity are liable to pay the charge to the permittee, who then remits the charge to GBRMPA.
+For most tourism operations, Great Barrier Reef Marine Park visitors participating in a tourist activity are liable to pay the charge to the permittee, who then remits the charge to GBRMPA.

 Other operations in the Marine Park such as those involving the hire of equipment, installation and operation of tourist facilities, underwater observatories, sewage outfalls and vending operations, must pay fixed quarterly charges to GBRMPA.

-The funds received from the EMC are vitally important in the day-to-day management of the Great Barrier Reef Marine Park and in improving its long-term resilience.
+The funds received from the EMC are vitally important in the day-to-day management of the Marine Park and in improving its long-term resilience.

-All funds received as EMC payments are applied directly to management of the Great Barrier Reef Marine Park including education, research, ranger patrols and policy development.
+All funds received as EMC payments are applied directly to management of the Marine Park including education, research, ranger patrols and policy development.

-The Australian Government announced a temporary reduction to the Environment Management Charge (EMC) for visitors to the Great Barrier Reef Marine Park, and more information is outlined under the charges section below.
+The Australian Government announced a temporary reduction to the environmental management charge (EMC) for Great Barrier Reef Marine Park visitors.
+More information is outlined under the charges section below.

 Does it apply to me?

 The role of the permittee is to collect and remit the EMC to GBRMPA by the due date in accordance with Part 8 of the Great Barrier Reef Marine Park Regulations 1983 (the Regulations).

 As a permittee in the Marine Park, you are responsible for: